 As we discussed above, dynamic lists can be pulled to match all prospects with their CRM status of Contact or Lead.
 They can in fact be pulled based on any identifying criteria such as custom field values, scores, or the sales rep that is assigned to them.
 In addition, a dynamic list can be pulled for prospect behaviors such as accessing a certain file, filling out a certain form, or opening an email.

 When you are done with lists, go ahead and add an archive date for them so that they no longer appear your list view.
 You will always be able to pull up all Archived Lists if you need them again down the road.

 Tagging is helpful in situations where you want to note something about a prospect, but not necessarily pull them into a unique list at this point.
 Tags can be used to trigger automation rules, add prospects to a workflow, or just store passive information about a prospect.
-If it is necessary in the future, you can always pull a dynamic list in the future based on all prospects that match a particular tag or group of tags.
+If it is necessary, you can always pull a dynamic list in the future based on all prospects that match a particular tag or group of tags.

 Some of the most commonly used tags include “hot”, “cold”, and “inactive”.
-Pardot can also be leveraged to apply these tags to your prospects based on their behaviors.
+Pardot best practices say to apply these tags to your prospects based on their behaviors.
 For example, you can set an automation rule to add the tag “inactive” to any prospect that doesn’t open an email for 60 days.

-Another great use case is to apply tags for different page views on your website.
+Another great Pardot best practice is to apply tags for different page views on your website.
 When your prospect engages with a page about a particular product or service, you can tag them as such.
 Or, if they read content pertaining to a certain industry, you can apply a tag for that.